-Costs for revamping and upgrading facilities to more stringent environmental regulations on WTE facilities, including with respect to the introduction of "zero-waste" policies and constraints on air emissions.
+Costs for revamping and upgrading facilities stringent to more WTF environmental regulations on facilities, including with respect to the introduction of "zero-waste" policies and constraints on air emissions.
 Increased costs resulting from the introduction of taxation or inclusion of WTE in the ETS in the face of possible tightening of regulations on the subject of atmospheric emissions.

-Monitoring of the CO2 emissions of the assets and control of the evolution of the relevant environmental regulations.
-Assessment of the introduction of technologies to reduce CO2 emissions, as well as any revamping required to bring assets into compliance with more stringent environmental regulations or adoption of more sustainable technologies, such as carbon capture & storage systems.
+Monitoring of the $CO_2$ emissions of the assets and control of the evolution of the relevant environmental regulations.
+Assessment of the introduction of technologies to reduce $CO_2$ emissions, as well as any revamping required to bring assets into compliance with more stringent environmental regulations or adoption of more sustainable technologies, such as carbon capture & storage systems.

-In a context of technological evolution with regard to the stages of CO2 capture and storage, the Strategic Plan provides for a share of investment that will be adjusted over time according to the availability of new technologies.
+In a context of technological evolution with regard to the stages of $\text{CO}2$ capture and storage, the Strategic Plan provides for a share of investment that will be adjusted over time according to the availability of new technologies.

-Efficacy: average.
+Efficacy: average